 The PPP Law (Law 11,079/2004) provides for a federal PPP Guarantee Fund, in the value up to R\$ 6 billion with the aim of guaranteeing the debts assumed by the public partner in the PPP.
-Nevertheless, such Guarantee Fund has never been used and, more recently, in 2014, a new fund, named Fundo Garantidor de Infraestrutura - FGIE, was established.
+Nevertheless, such Guarantee Fund has never been used.
+In 2014, a new fund, named Fundo Garantidor de Infraestrutura - FGIE, was established.
 FGIE is managed by Agência Brasileira Gestora de Fundos Garantidores e Garantias S/A - ABGF, a company controlled by the federal government, and, among other purposes, FGIE can grant guarantees in favor of concessionaires of PPP projects in Brazil.
-There are ongoing discussions on how to improve the federal support to states and municipalities PPPs.
+Most recently within the scope of the new Growth Acceleration Program (Novo PAC), the Federal Government has regulated the "Fundo Garantidor de Investimento - FGI" for the provision of guarantees to projects in the heavy construction sector for infrastructure but the use of its funds to secure PPPs projects are still under discussion.

-States and municipalities have also created their own PPP quarantee funds (without much success as most of the time they are not isolated from the State general funds), in addition to other tools, in order to provide guarantees under PPP agreements.
-Finally, PPP arrangements sometimes provide specific guarantees.
-For instance: (i) the State of Minas Gerais used a creditworthy separate public company (CODEMIG) as guarantor in the toll road MG-050, (ii) the State of Bahia used tax receivables mandatorily transferred from the Federal Union to the State as collateral to its PPPs, (iii) municipalities often use public lighting taxes, collected by local energy distribution companies, as collateral in public lighting PPPs.
+States and municipalities have also created their own PPP guarantee funds (without much success as most of the times they are not isolated from the State general funds), in addition to other tools, in order to provide guarantees under PPP agreements.
+Finally, PPP arrangements sometimes provide for specific guarantees.
+For instance: (i) the State of Minas Gerais used a creditworthy separate public company (CODEMIG) as guarantor in the toll road MG-050. (ii) the State of Bahia used tax receivables mandatorily transferred from the Federal Union to the State as collateral to its PPPs, (iii) municipalities often use public lighting taxes, collected by local energy distribution companies, as collateral in public lighting PPPs.